 Information technology professionals play a major role in the functioning of many businesses and organizations today.
 Although many people find themselves working at home for the first time now, IT professionals have often done their work remotely.
-Whether you work with employees or clients, your knowledge and expertise supports continuous productivity and customer satisfaction.
+Whether you work with employees or clients, your knowledge and expertise support continuous productivity and customer satisfaction.

 It takes a special skill set to excel in this career because it requires technical skills and communication skills.
 Hands-on experiences, such as those you can get from online courses, can help transform your technical abilities and boost your confidence in communication and troubleshooting best practices.